SUNY Downstate Health Sciences University

 The SUNY Downstate Midwifery Program consists of a 38 graduate credit midwifery core curriculum and a 12 graduate credit master's component.
 Candidates for an advanced certificate in midwifery must complete the midwifery core curriculum which spans five semesters.
 Candidates for a MS degree in midwifery must complete the same midwifery core curriculum plus the master's component which is interspersed throughout the five semesters.
 A seven semester study option is also available.
 (See Program of Study).

-Nurse students and and students from a variety of backgrounds are fully integrated into one single Midwifery Program and demonstrate comparable theoretical and clinical competencies prior to graduation.
-Every effort is made to develop creative ways to individualize the course content for those who demonstrate strengths and/or weaknesses, nurse and non-nurse students alike.
-However, the following curricular supplement is required of direct entry (DE) students:
+Nurse students and students from a variety of backgrounds are fully integrated into one single Midwifery Program and demonstrate comparable theoretical and clinical competencies prior to graduation.
+Every effort is made to develop creative ways to individualize the course content for those who demonstrate strengths and/or weaknesses, from any professional background.
+However, the following curricular supplement is required of student midwives, but not student nurse-midwives:

 - Basic Health Skills (3 undergraduate credits)